TruCare Fertility Clinic

 By day 5, these embryos become blastocyst and are easily attached to the lining of the womb.
 At Trucare, we ensure that we get to the blastocyst stage before transfer.

 The embryo transfer is a very simple process.
 It takes about 5 minutes, Embryo transfer is not done under anesthesia.
 It requires you to have a full bladder which acts as a window to see the Uterus.
-The grades of your embryos are discussed with you, thereafter you will be taken into the theater where you will be prepared for transfer.
+Prior to an embryo transfer the grades of your embryo are discussed with you.

-The embryologist prepares the embryos by placing them in a catheter and hands over to the specialist who.
+The embryologist prepares the embryos by placing them in a catheter and hands over to the specialist who deposits them in the uterus.
 Embryo transfer is only done by a fertility expert, an embryo loaded in a catheter is only about 0.1 millimeter & the specialist has a target of approximately 1 millimeter to play with.
 The embryos have to be deposited at the right spot to enable them to attach, if not, they may die off or find their way outside the uterus.